jbakse/Systems_Lab/content/assignment_portfolio.md

 - Your portfolio must contain case studies for *5 in 5*, *Ideas in Form*, *Instruction Sets*, and **at least one project created outside of Systems Lab.**
 - Each case study should be presented on its own page.
 - Each case study should be clear, interesting, organized, and well designed.
-- Your portfolio should also contain a home page, and at least 1 other page with content of your choosing.
+- Your portfolio should also contain a home page, and at least 2 other pages with content of your choosing.
 - You must create a unique portfolio not shared with any of your team members from this semester.
 You may, however, include photographic or written documentation that you generated with your team.

 ### Tips